-5 Prototype Evaluation
+6. Prototype Evaluation

 In this section, we evaluate the SecControl prototype with respect to effectiveness and extendibility.
-The evaluation testbed is deployed as shown in Fig. 4.
-It is running on a desktop with an Intel Core i7-3370 3.4 GHz processor and 16 GB RAM.
-We use KVM, Open vSwitch [1,29], NOX [16], Linux firewall iptables, Snort IDS, and Linux built-in log system to construct a SecControl protected virtual network.
+The evaluation testbed is deployed as shown in Figure 4.
+It is running on a desktop with an Intel Core i7-3370 3.4Ghz processor and 16GB RAM.
+We use KVM, Open vSwitch [1, 32], NOX [17], Linux firewall iptables, Snort IDS, and Linux built-in log system to construct a SecControl protected virtual network.
 The evaluation environment is built on a virtual network 192.168.1.0/24.
 The physical machine is running CentOS 6.0 with kernel 2.6.32 and qemu-kvm-0.15.1 for virtualization.
 The three hosts are running as guest OSes with CentOS 6.0 as well.
-As can be seen in Fig. 4, all the nodes are in a virtual network and connected by an Open vSwitch.
+As can be seen in

+Figure 4, all the nodes are in a virtual network and connected by an Open vSwitch.
 We have security tools, Snort 2.9.7.5, iptables 1.4.7, and Linux Syslog systems, running at host machine.
-Each security tool is attached with a Threat Collecting Agent (each blue triangle in Fig. 4 stands for a ThreatCA), and the ThreatCAs are communicating with the SecControl Node through the virtual network.
+Each security tool is attached with a Threat Collecting Agent (each blue triangle in Figure 6 stands for a ThreatCA), and the ThreatCAs are communicating with the SecControl Node through the virtual network.

-5.1 Effectiveness
+6.1.
+Effectiveness

 We demonstrate the effectiveness of the SecControl framework with several security threats, regular scan threat, and payloads specific attacks.
-As Fig. 4 shows, host A, and host B are attacking machines, and host C is the victim machine (for some attacking scenarios, we may deploy more attacker nodes).
+As Figure 4 shows, host A, and host B are attacking machines, and host C is the victim machine (for some attacking scenarios, we may deploy more attacker nodes).
 We use attacking machines to send out attack traffic to the victim machine.

 Regular Scan Threat.
 Regular network scan is typically conducted by a single attacker to locate easy targets in an open network environment, like a public network.
 In our network environment, we assume an attacker owns host A 192.168.1.152, and he wants to sniff the network status of host C 192.168.1.153.
-We configure Snort with a scan detection rule: alert tcp any any -> \$HOME_NET any (msg: "TCP SYN"; flow: stateless; flags:S;
+We configure Snort with a scan detection rule: alert tcp any any -> \$HOME_NET any (msg: "TCP SYN"; flow: stateless; flags:S; detection_filter:track by_dst, count 100, seconds 5; sid:1000001; rev:1).

-Fig. 7.
-A simple network scan

-detection_filter:track by_dst, count 100, seconds 5; sid:1000001; rev:1).
 We tag the detected scan threats as attack events and configure primitive reflect as default defense response to a scan threat.
 All the scan traffic for host C will be reflected to host B 192.168.1.154.
 We open port 22, 23, 25, 80, 111, and 443 on B, and 22, 25, and 111 on C. Figure 7 shows the reflecting process, from which we can see the scan results are from host B instead of host C. That is, the scan traffic is successfully reflected to B.